 The proposed Ponce Park development meets a majority of the ARC's Regional Development Policies.
-The proposed development is located within the existing urban core of Atlanta.
-The proposed development promotes ARC's RDP Policies 1-4, which encourage development strategies and investments that accommodate the forecasted population and employment growth more efficiently, guide an increased share of new development into activity centers, transportation corridors, and central business districts, and increases opportunities for mixed use development and transportation choices.
+The proposed development is located within an existing urban core.
+The proposed development promotes ARC's RDP Polices 1-4, which encourage development strategies and investments that accommodate the forecasted population and employment growth more efficiently, guide an increased share of new development into activity centers, transportation corridors, and central business districts, and increases opportunities for mixed use and transportation choices.

-Preliminary Report: October 27, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Ponce Park #910 Final Report Due: November 26, 2005 REVIEW REPORT Comments Due By: November 10, 2005
+Preliminary Report: October 27, 2005 DEVELOPMENT OF REGIONAL IMPACT Project: Ponce Park #910 Final Report Due: November 26, 2005 Review Report Comments Due By: November 10, 2005